omshigwan/AssignmentPractice/README.md

 # AssignmentPractice
-thiese are program files of java assignments
+these are program files of java assignments